hans-thomas/sphinx/README.md

 - refresh token
 - limiting logged-in users in an account

-Sphinx has two layers of encryption. first, creates a token and put general data on it and encrypts using a private static key. next, creates a token with user's data contains user object, user's role and permissions and encrypts this token using a dynamic private key which is stores on database.
+Sphinx has two layers of encryption. first, creates a token and puts general data on it and encrypts using a private static key. next, creates a token with the user's data that contains the user object, user role and permissions and encrypts this token using a dynamic private key which is stores on database. finally, puts the second token inside the first token.

 # Table of contents